-Body impressions occur when the mattress fillings ‘mould’ to the user’s body shape, with the areas of most pressure (shoulders and hips) showing the greatest signs of settlement.
+Body impressions occur when the mattress fillings mould to the user’s body shape, with the areas of most pressure (shoulders and hips) showing the greatest signs of settleme

-Settlement can be particularly evident where mattresses use polyester fibre pads or multiple layers of synthetic fillings to create a ‘high-loft’ appearance.
-These fillings tend not to recover as well as more luxurious natural materials such as cashmere, mohair, horsehair, silk, wool, cotton etc.
+Settlement can be particularly evident where mattresses use polyester fibre pads or multiple layers of synthetic fillings to create a ‘high-loft’ appearan

 What can affect body impressions and mattress settlement?

 The extent to which the mattress shows signs of settlement depends on several factors.
-This includes the user’s weight, the number of fillings, the type of fillings, the firmness of the mattress, and whether the mattress is two-sided or single-sided.
+This includes the user’s weight, the number of fillings and the type of fillings.
+It also depends on the firmness of the mattress and whether the mattress is two-sided or single-sided.

 There is no official industry standard for determining whether the settlement is excessive.
 This is because there are simply too many variables to consider.
 Some bed manufacturers, retailers and independent inspection companies use a measuring system based on the type of mattress fillings and the age of the product.
 However, this really isn’t based on any scientific evidence and should only be used as a broad guideline.